15+ Window Cleaning Canvassing Tips and Sales Scripts to Help you get More Customers, Fast

 How many windows are there and are they accessible?
 If it’s a storefront, are there signs, tables, or chairs that need to be removed?
 For residential, is there a locked gate or ‘beware of dog’ sign?
 You can gather valuable details and save time creating an estimate before even stepping foot out of your truck.

 Families don’t want to be disturbed during busy mornings or when the baby is sleeping, and store managers shouldn’t be bothered during peak business hours.
 10-8 pm Monday-Friday, and 10-2 pm Saturday-Sunday are usually safe, but study your potential clients’ schedules to be sure.

 5. Keep an eye out for service vehicles

 6. Look for dirty windows...or not

 Some window cleaners swear by storefronts with dirty windows because it’s a natural way to start the pitch.
 Others believe that storefronts with clean windows are an easier sell.
-Instead of selling the value of window cleaning, you, you just have to sell yourself.
+That’s because instead of selling the value of window cleaning, you just have to sell yourself.
 Observe which strategy works best for you and adjust your canvassing accordingly.

 7. Presentation is everything

 Speaking of selling yourself, we can’t overestimate how important presentation is.
 Whether you’re canvassing or on the job, always show up in a clean uniform, branded vehicle, and present yourself as a licensed, insured, and professional company.
 Your attitude should be positive and professional, too.
 Some window cleaners suggest listening to pump-up music in their car – whatever helps get you excited!

 Improve sales, customer service, and get paid faster.
 Try it Free!
 No strings attached.Find out More